- 1 Meiosis I

 Next, sister chromatids are pulled to opposite poles of the equator.

 This stage is the same as telophase I.

 Again, the cytoplasm and cell divide producing 2 non-identical haploid daughter cells.
 As this is happening in both cells produced by meiosis I, the net product is 4 non-identical haploid daughter cells, each containing one chromosome consisting of one chromatid (1c, 1n).
 These are fully formed gametes.

 Clinical Relevance – Chromosomal abnormalities

-Chromosome abnormalities occur in approximately 0.6% of live births, however are common in pregnancy losses.
-Errors in the process of meiosis can lead to abnormalities in either chromosome number and structure.
+Chromosome abnormalities occur in approximately 0.6% of live births, however, they are common in pregnancy losses.
+Errors in the process of meiosis can lead to abnormalities in either chromosome number or structure.

 Abnormalities in chromosome number include aneuploidy, where there is loss or gain of a whole chromosome.
 This is often due to nondisjunction where there is failed separation of chromosomes during anaphase, so either whole chromosomes (error occurring in meiosis I) or chromatids (error occurring in meiosis II) move to the same pole of the cell.
 This leaves one gamete short of some genetic information, and the other with additional genetic information.

 - Monosomy – one copy of a chromosome, e.g. Turner syndrome (45, X)

 - Trisomy – three copies of a chromosome, e.g. Edward’s syndrome (trisomy 18)